-If you have any questions about this report or concerning your water utility, please contact Tom Thornton or Melody Brink, Co-Managers, at 870-257-3508.
+If you have any questions about this report or concerning your water utility, please contact Melody Brink, Manager, at 870-257-3508.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the second Wednesday of each month at 3:00 PM at Cherokee Village Water Office.
+They are held on the second Wednesday of every other month at 3:00 PM at Cherokee Village Water Office.